CouncilofLorien/counciloflorien.github.io/docs/cards/P/plague-of-wights.md

 > > _“‘But only evil wights dwell there now, and I will not willingly tell more of them.’”_ ***---&#65279;LotRV***
 >

+ - [CRF 1 (Oct 1996) - TURN SEQUENCE, Site Phase, On-Guard Cards](/original/rulings/crf-1/#on-guard-cards)<br>Some long- and permanent-events (like _Awaken Denizens_) can be revealed on-guard and effect multiple companies.
+These cards specify that they affect “each” or “all” sites of a certain type.

 ### _Middle-earth: The Wizards Unlimited_

 {: .hazard-unlimited .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }